Family not vegan

 But as she noted, everyone must find their own way through the "tough times"; there is no one-size-fits-all solution.

-Of course, trying to convince you to NOT be vegan is just as bad as convincing someone who is not vegan to go vegan!
-It is a decision that really must be made by each individual.
+Of course, trying to convince you to NOT be vegan is just as bad as convincing someone who is not vegan to go vegan.
+It's a decision that really has to be made by each individual.
 Because if you don't do it for the right reasons, then you might fall "off the wagon" at the first sign of a challenge to your decision.

 Ralf, maybe if you reviewed the WHY you are vegan, you would find the resolve you are looking for.
 Can you sit your family down and let them know that you are committed to this, and that you need their support?
 Perhaps if they knew that your decision to be vegan has no bearing on whether or not they become vegan, they might lighten up?